romeerez/orchid-orm/packages/docs/src/guide/index.md

 # Overview

-`Porm` is a library for node.js to help to work with a Postgres database (more databases to come), it allows us to define models, and relations, and keep everything type-safe.
+`Orchid ORM` is a library for node.js to help to work with a Postgres database (more databases to come), it allows us to define models, and relations, and keep everything type-safe.

 The main focus is to keep it as powerful as possible, concise and intuitive, performant, and fully type-safe.